j1sk1ss/NIFAT32/README.md

 } __attribute__((packed)) directory_entry_t;
 ```

-As you can see, in the modified structure, six fields with a total size of 12 bytes were removed.
+As you can see, in the modified structure, seven fields with a total size of 12 bytes were removed.
 These fields (creation and last accessed time) were excluded in the `embedded` context to save space.
 In embedded systems, creation and last usage timestamps are typically unnecessary due to the program’s specific requirements like:
 - Saving important data without any time check.
 - Reading config data without any time check.
 - Updating data without any time check.